2017 Vuelta a España: Adverse analytical finding

 On 13 December 2017, it was announced by Team Sky that Chris Froome was found with 2000 ng/ml of Salbutamol in a sample collected on 7 September, after the finish of stage 18.
-Froome, who suffers from asthma, is allowed a dose of 1000 ng/ml.
+Froome, who has asthma, is allowed a dose of 1000 ng/ml.
 If the UCI had found this to be a doping violation, he could have lost his Vuelta title and faced a potential ban from competitive cycling.
 On 2 July 2018, the UCI, with the cooperation of WADA, ruled that upon review of the submitted evidence that there was no wrongdoing and closed the case, exonerating Froome and allowing his 2017 Vuelta win to stand.